oasis-tcs/xliff-xliff-22/memory/xliff-memory-v1.0-cnd01.md

 ---

+# 8 Conformance

+---

 # Annex A License, Document Status and Notices

 (This annex forms an integral part of this document.)

 ## A.1 Document Status

-This document was last revised or approved by the [ full project name e.g., OASIS Collaborative Automated Course of Action Operations (CACAO) for Cyber Security TC ] on the above date.
+This document was last revised or approved by the OASIS XLIFF TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
-Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at [ project publication page e.g., https://www.oasis-open.org/committees/tc\_home.php?wg\_abbrev=cacao\#technical ].
+Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at [https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=3d0f1f56-8477-4b53-9b14-018dc7d3eecf#technical](https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=3d0f1f56-8477-4b53-9b14-018dc7d3eecf#technical).

 TC members should send comments on this document to the TC's email list.
-Others should send comments to the TC's public comment list, after subscribing to it by following the comment instructions at the TC's comments list web page at [ e.g. https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=cacao ]
+Others should send comments to the TC's public comment list, after subscribing to it by following the comment instructions at the TC's comments list web page at [https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=xliff](https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=xliff)

 ## A.2 License and Notices